Is Postpartum Depression Real & How To Avoid It?

 History of Depression

-Bipolar disorder or other mental health issues can trigger PPD in a woman who just gave birth to a child.
+Bipolar disorder or other mental health issues can trigger PPD in a woman who has just given birth to a child.
 Even mental disorders running in families can be a risk factor for your PPD.

 Unplanned Pregnancy

-Even unwanted or unplanned pregnancy can contribute to PPD.
-Stressful Life Events Sudden life changes, weak support systems, or monetary issues can play a huge role in developing PPD.
+Even an unwanted or unplanned pregnancy can contribute to PPD.
+Stressful Life Events: Sudden life changes, weak support systems, or monetary issues can play a huge role in developing PPD.

 Complications During Childbirth